lixo19858/GitBook-HyperliquidRecoveryBot/en/address-detection.md

 ### Q: What does "recoverable" mean?
 A: An address is considered recoverable if:
 1. **Minimum Value**: Total asset value ≥ $5.00
-2. **Supported Assets**: Contains spot, perp, vault, or staked assets
+2. **Supported Assets**: Contains spot, perp, vault, or staked assets (all withdrawn via perp account)
 3. **Technical Access**: Address is accessible via Hyperliquid API

 ### Q: Can I detect the same address multiple times?